Fridolin Pascalar: Early life

-He was ordained on July 30, 1872 in Maria Laach Abbey.
+He was ordained on July 30, 1872, in Maria Laach Abbey.

 Priesthood

-Piscalar arrived in the United States in November 1873, in order to become the pastor of the newly-formed St Michaels Church in Rochester, New York.
+Piscalar arrived in the United States in November 1873, in order to become the pastor of the newly-formed St Michael's Church in Rochester, New York.
 The St. Michael's church was completed on March 8, 1874, and in November 1874, he was appointed to be the first resident pastor.
 He was the pastor and treasurer there for twenty two years until his resignation in April 1896.
 Early in his tenure, he assisted Polish families while overseeing the parish's construction of the church, which took two years to complete and cost $160,000 at that time.
 He changed his last name to Pascalar not long after his arrival.

 In 1891, he was sent by Bishop Bernard McQuaid to recruit young German and Polish women for the Sisters of St. Joseph for the St. Stanislaus Kostka Church.
 Twenty-one young women returned with him to join, where they tutored newly arrived immigrant children in English, served as pastoral assistants, trained altar servers, instructed faith-formation classes, cleaned the church and directed the choir.

 In 1892, he patented a self-filling holy water fountain to be used in churches.

 Pascalar presented two young Virginia red-tailed deer to the Genesee Valley Park in 1894.
 At the time, it was the first and only official gift to Rochester Parks, now the Monroe County Department of Parks.
 One of them was fatally attacked by dogs.